uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 ### Using State with a Form

-Let us return to our task management application and add the form for creating a new task.
+Let us return to our example application and add the form for creating a new task.
 Enter the `task-list.tsx` file and import React at the top:

 ```js